Sanglorian/orcus/Orcus Player Options - current.md

 Sometimes a character tries to do something to which no specific skill really applies.
 In these cases, you make an ability check.
 An ability check is a roll of 1d20 plus the appropriate ability modifier.
 Essentially, you’re making an untrained skill check.

-In some cases, an action is a straight test of one’s ability with no luck involved.
+In some cases, what is needed is a straight test of one’s ability with no luck involved.
 Just as you wouldn’t make a height check to see who is taller, you don’t make a Strength check to see who is stronger.

 ## Extended Challenges